ExplosiveCat135/ExplosiveCat135/README.md

 - 👋 Hi, I’m @ExplosiveCat135
-- 👀 I’m interested in Python, HTML, JS, CSS, C++ and Java
+- 👀 I’m interested in Python, HTML, JS, CSS and C++
-- 🌱 I’m currently learning Python, C++ and Java
+- 🌱 I’m currently learning Python and C++

 <!---
 ExplosiveCat135/ExplosiveCat135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.